How to Hire an Administrative Assistant in 5 Steps

 - How do you handle upset customers in a professional manner?
 Give me an example, if you can.

-5. Make an Offer
+6. Make an Offer

-When you’ve weighed your options and you’re ready to make an offer, call the applicant first.
+When you have weighed your options and are ready to make an offer, call the applicant first.
 You can give them the good news and make an informal offer.
 This gives you a chance to discuss some of the final details, like salary and start date, before you draft your offer letter.
 Once you have nailed down all the details, present the candidate with a written offer letter.
 Give them at least three business days to review the offer, sign it, and return it to you.

 Make sure your offer letter includes the job title, start date, salary, job description, and the position’s exempt or nonexempt status.
 These are important details that keep everyone on the same page and give your new employee clarity.
 I recommend having the new employee sign both the offer letter and the job description, attesting to their ability to perform the necessary components of the role.

-W2 Employee | Freelancer |
+W2 Employee | Contractor |

 ---|---|